nens/threedi-docs/source/i_running_a_simulation.rst

 Generate saved state after simulation
 -------------------------------------

 When you check this option the end result of the simulation will be saved as a saved state.
 A saved state file can be used as an initial condition.
-For more information, see: :ref:`state_files`.
+For more information, see: :ref:`saved_states`.

 |